Tree-sitter

 set-by-case-eq!

-For each case pair, either a capture or string literal is provided as the first half (captureOrString) and a string literal for the second half (value).
+For each case pair, either a capture or string is provided as the first half (caseValue), and a string for the second half (setValue).

 Examples: